Police chief, 2 nursing home employees killed; shooter dead

 Responding officers found Disario on the street and then investigated a report of a gunman at the nursing home, Thorp said.

-Some nursing home residents barricaded themselves during the shooting, but none of them was injured, he said.
+Some of the nursing home's 23 residents barricaded themselves during the shooting, but none of them was injured, he said.
+All were relocated to other facilities until investigators were out of the nursing home.

+Ohio Attorney General Mike DeWine, who came to the scene Friday afternoon, said search warrants had been executed on two vehicles owned by Hartless and at his home in Utica, about 30 miles (48 kilometers) away.

+He later said Medrano had a relationship with Hartless.
+Officials said they lived on the same street.

-Police weren't immediately able to identify the gunman and were trying to determine what, if any, relationship he had with the nursing home, Thorp said.
+Thorp said law enforcers were still working to determine what, if any, relationship the man had with the nursing home.
 The facility is secure, and it's unclear how the gunman got in, he said.

-A woman who works about a block away said she heard gunshots followed by screaming and then sirens.
+A woman who lives across the street said she and her 6-year-old son heard it happen.

-"You could hear a guy yelling," Kathy Rogers said.
-"He was yelling and screaming.
-I'm not really sure what he was saying, it was like a block away.
-It was just a nightmare."
+"We heard it all," said Tiffani Chester, 25.
+"We heard yelling, we heard the gunshots, then it was just sirens."

 Pine Kirk is licensed for 24 patients and had 23 as of May 3, according to Ohio Department of Health records.
-A message was left with the center.
+A message was left with the center, whose employees appeared wheeling medical carts out of the facility Friday evening to put them into storage while patients are away.

 Peter Van Runkle, the head of the state trade association representing nursing homes, told the Dispatch that Pine Kirk caters to "the forgotten members of society."